-Why Are So Many Adults Being Diagnosed With ADHD?A very thorough investigation into this “trend.”
+Why Are So Many Adults Getting an ADHD Diagnosis?A very thorough investigation into this “trend.”

 And there’s data to back that up.
 Between 2007 and 2016, research suggests that the prevalence of ADHD in adults increased by 123%, according to a 2019 study.
 And, TikToks aside, there’s anecdotal evidence too: 26.5% of readers polled in March 2021 by the ADHD magazine ADDitude reported that they’d received a formal diagnosis just within the last year.
 Plus, roughly 11% said that within the last year they started to suspect they had ADHD but hadn’t had an evaluation yet.

 If you’re now worried that there’s a twindemic of ADHD going on here, take a breath.
 This doesn’t mean that ADHD is suddenly striking adults at random, but that more and more people aren’t getting diagnosed with ADHD until they’re an adult.
 In fact, in order to be diagnosed with adult ADHD, you have to have had at least some symptoms that were present before the age of 12, says J. Faye Dixon, PhD, clinical psychologist, professor, and researcher at the UC Davis MIND Institute.
 To get an accurate diagnosis, Dr. Dixon says, sometimes a mental health professional will ask a parent, guardian, or older family member for some insight on how long a person’s symptoms have been going on.

 As for why adult ADHD is being detected and diagnosed more often, there are multiple factors at play.
 Here, we’ll dig into what experts think is likely behind the spike.

 Experts now know more about the signs and symptoms of ADHD.